In accrual, revenue is recorded when a service is rendered, rather than when you get paid.

 There are three reports designed for organizations that use accrual accounting.

-In the Accounting and Finance>Journal Entries subtab, you can search for journal entries by date range, Account ID, invoice or transaction number.
+In the Reports tab, click on Journal Entries in the Accrual accounting group.
+You can search for journal entries by date range, Account ID, invoice or transaction number.

 Journal entries: This report displays a list of all journal entries including the debits and credits for each transaction, the transaction type, and the transaction date.